rajansagarwal/centric/README.md

-🌸🌸🌸
-What if patient data could be democratized?
+UofT Hacks 2022 / What if patient data could be democratized?
 Let's restore transparency within bureaucratic medical practices.

 ## 💡 Inspiration
 The fundamental issue with current Electronic Health Records is that they exist in the ownership of completely different practices (ie physicians, specialists, etc...) ~ without universalism, we are left with chronic relativism within medical relations.
 I was heavily inspired by the idea of universalism, at the discretion of patients.